momohammadi/dns-anti-censorship/README.md

 >this is just for one DNS Address, if you want more than one DNS you should increase your VMs depending on what you want

-**‌ if you want to run the service using the docker files, the below content is just for learning**
+**‌ if you want to run the service Jump to [installation section](https://github.com/momohammadi/dns-anti-censorship#installation), the below content is just for learning**

 ## :clipboard: Summary